buricco/marduk/readme.txt

   Prior to version 1.0, some of these changes may be subject to change.

   F3 = Reset
-  F5 = Arrows and space route to the keyboard.
-  F6 = Arrows and space route to the P1 joystick.
+  F6 = Toggle whether arrows and space route to the keyboard or P1 joystick.
   F10 = Exit
   Ins and Del = Yes and No
   PgUp and PgDn = << and >>